noxouille/linux-unattended-installation/readme.md

 Power-on the machine and log into it as root using your ssh key.
 The ssh host key will be generated on first boot.

+**P.S.:**

+If you are testing this with VirtualBox, go to Settings > Network > Advanced > Port Forwarding. and `TCP` Protocol, with host IP `127.0.1.1`, host port `22`, Guest IP `10.0.2.` which is the IPv4 displayed on the screen of your Ubuntu Image, and Guest port `22`.

+For more details, see https://unix.stackexchange.com/a/146028

 #### Build disk images

 You can run the `build-disk.sh` script as regular user.
 No root permissions required, if you are able to run `kvm` with your user account.